 Sharing land is fundamental to the Treaty agreements that are intended to govern our coexistence on these territories.
 Members of the Treaty Land Sharing Network welcome Indigenous people to gather plants and medicines, hunt, and practice ceremony on the land that we farm.
 We believe this is a critical step toward upholding our responsibilities as Treaty people.
-Our goal is to continue to expand the network of land that can be accessed across Treaty 4 and 6, and we are always looking for new members.
+The Treaty Land Sharing Network currently includes 46 locations and over 20,000 acres across Treaty 4 and Treaty 6.
+Our goal is to continue to expand the network of land that can be accessed, and we are always looking for new members.

 “If we accept that 'We are all Treaty people,' then surely we can establish a different and better way forward for rural Saskatchewan."